bostontrader/bookwerx-core/README.md

 There exists a giant can of worms re: using the 'require' statement vs the 'import' statement.
 The bottom line, IOHO, is that the 'import' statement, although shiny, new, and modern, just doesn't earn its keep.
 Everybody else in the world already uses 'require' and that works well enough, especially in this particular context.
 At this time, the 'import' statement is not very well supported and requires too many contortions to use.
 All this and for what benefit?
 So we can load modules asynchonously?
 Homey don't play that.

+# On CORS vs Proxy

+When developing other software that interfaces to **bookwerx-core** you will probably trip over the necessity of doing Cross-Domain muckery.
+For example, a UI served from one origin may want to submit requests directly to **bookwerx-core**.
+This is a big no-can-do because of Cross-Domain prohibitions in browsers.
+Two basic methods to deal with this are to figure out CORS or use a proxy.

+In order to use CORS, **bookwerx-core** must specifically be configured to cooperate.
+In a past life we attempted to do exactly that.
+Unfortunately, CORS appears to be a bizarre joke crafted by dis-gruntled engineers on their way out the door.
+The way it's supposed to work is complicated enough as it is, but combine that with erratic implementation on the part of the various browers, useless error messages, and sparse tools of debuggery, and you might agree that the pursuit of CORS is a doomed mission.

+Instead, you will likely find that proxying requests is a more tractable thing to do.

 # Random Junk...